enfiskutensykkel/bf-compiler/README.md

-Brainfuck compiler for Mac OS X
+Brainfuck compiler for macOS / OS X
 =====================================================================================================================
 Compile Brainfuck programs to x86-64 Mach-O executables for Mac OS X 10.11 and newer.